Dedicated to the support of local organizations since 1941

 KSMQ Public Service Media, Inc.

 A new home in downtown Austin for KSMQ Public Broadcasting, Southern Minnesota and Northern Iowa’s PBS station.
-The revolutionary new facility includes a conference room that local nonprofits can use for meetings and the station plans to host additional events such as concerts and community education.
-Funding for the project is being provided by KSMQ Public Service Media, Inc., the Hormel Foundation, the State of Minnesota, the City of Austin, and individual members of KSMQ Public Television.
+The revolutionary new facility includes a conference room that local nonprofits use for meetings and the station hosts additional events such as concerts and community education.
+Funding for the project was provided by KSMQ Public Service Media, Inc., the Hormel Foundation, the State of Minnesota, the City of Austin, and individual members of KSMQ Public Television.

 The Hormel Foundation

 Austin, Minn.
 (Nov.
-17, 2022) - On Wednesday The Hormel Foundation board of directors approved record distributions of $21.1 million for nonprofit agencies in the Austin/Mower community for 2023.
+18, 2023) - The Hormel Foundation board of directors reached another record with 2024 distributions.
+The 18-member board voted for $25.6 million in grants which will be distributed to nonprofit organizations in the Austin/Mower community for the coming year.

 The Hormel Foundation’s grants advance the missions of nonprofit organizations in Austin and Mower County.
-Those organizations are Austin Area Foundation, Austin Community Charitable Fund, Austin Community Growth Ventures, Austin Community Scholarship Committee, Austin Public Schools, Cedar Valley Services, City of Austin, The Hormel Institute, Mayo Clinic Health Systems - Austin, Parenting Resource Center, Riverland Community College, Salvation Army, United Way of Mower County and the YMCA of Austin.
+Those organizations are Austin Community Charitable Fund, Austin Community Growth Ventures, Austin Community Scholarship Committee, Austin Public Schools, Cedar Valley Services, City of Austin, The Hormel Institute UMN, Mayo Clinic Health Systems - Austin, Parenting Resource Center, Riverland Community College, Salvation Army, United Way of Mower County and the YMCA of Austin.

 To qualify for a Foundation grant your organization: